'Star Trek' actor Anthony Rapp accuses Kevin Spacey of making sexual advance toward him at 14

 Rapp told BuzzFeed that he never approached Spacey about what happened.
 (He began telling friends about it around 1990, which BuzzFeed confirmed.)
 Rapp eventually talked to a lawyer, who advised him against pursuing a case.

-Rapp, who’s also appeared in movies like School Ties and Twister and on Broadway in Rent, said he’s bringing the issue up now because of the mounting sexual misconduct allegations against Harvey Weinstein.
+Rapp, who has appeared in movies like School Ties and Twister and on Broadway in Rent, said he's bringing the issue up now because of the mounting sexual misconduct allegations against Harvey Weinstein.
 He currently plays Paul Stamets on Star Trek: Discovery.

 "Part of what allowed the Harvey situation to occur was that there was this witting and unwitting conspiracy of silence," Rapp said.
 "The only way these things can continue is if there's no attention being paid to it, if it's getting forgotten."

-Note: This post has been updated to include Kevin Spacey's response